-Employers Covered .-- Those having three or more employees at any one time within a calendar year.
+Employers Covered. -- Those having three or more employees at any one time within a calendar year.

-(1) Minimum amount of earnings necessary - \$160 and twenty weeks' employment follow stand and share the and part of an Carl and the last
+(1) Minimum amount of earnings necessary - \$160 and twenty weeks' employment that partitions and thought the last

 (2) Waiting period - two weeks of total unemployment or two weeks of partial unemployment before receiving unemployment benefits.
 If an applicant is a person terminated from the Armed Forces, he shall not be required to serve a waiting period.